 Our UV protection film is by far the best on the market due to its composition.
-Most UV films are made using a single layer of polyester whereas ours has two layers with UV treatment on both layers, helping block out almost all harmful rays.
+Most UV films are made using a single layer of polyester whereas ours has two layers with UV treatment on both layers, helping block out 99% of harmful UV rays.

 There are six factors affecting fabric fading: